deterministic-arts/DartsCLHashTree/README.md

 Property Trees
 ---------------

+Warning: This package is a now deprecated precursor to the more general darts.lib.wbtree package.
+The package will not suddenly disappear, but the nowadays, I am using the more general wbtree package, and keep this one only for the legacy code.
+All future development will happen in wbtree.

 A property tree is a weight-balanced binary search tree.
 Right now, the implementation only supports string designators as keys.
 The algorithms